Areas of Expertise:

 Contact

-Previously, as Vice President at the Aerospace Industries Association, Alex led policy efforts on behalf of America’s most prominent aerospace and defense companies focused on talent development, including specific programs to enhance workforce diversity, expand STEM education access, and protect employees’ health and safety during the COVID-19 pandemic.
+Previously, as Vice President at the Aerospace Industries Association, Alex led policy efforts on behalf of America’s most prominent aerospace and defense companies, including helping lead Vision 2050, AIA’s long-horizon forecast on autonomy, manufacturing, and workforce convergence across the industry.

-During the Obama administration, he served as Chief of Staff to the Secretary of the Army, spearheading creation of the Army Rapid Capabilities Office, the Army Digital Service, and worked alongside tech industry leaders to launch “Hack the Army”—at the time, the most aggressive federal government bug bounty in history.
-Over the course of several prior appointments in the Office of the Secretary of Defense, he shaped the development and implementation of DoD policies on nuclear and conventional weapons systems, including emerging autonomy in weapons systems.
-Prior to his government service, as a lawyer in private practice, Alex helped draft the briefs and refine argument strategy for a First Amendment case decided on the merits by the U.S. Supreme Court.
+During the Obama administration, he served as Chief of Staff to the Secretary of the Army, spearheading creation of the Army Rapid Capabilities Office and the Army Digital Service, and worked alongside tech industry leaders to launch “Hack the Army”—at the time, the most aggressive federal government bug bounty in history.
+Over the course of several prior appointments in the Office of the Secretary of Defense, he shaped the development and implementation of DoD policies on nuclear and conventional weapons, including emerging autonomy in weapons systems.